DtxdF/AppJail.docs/docs/networking/virtual-networks/NAT.md

 appjail start jnat
 ```

 AppJail can apply NAT to an entire network space instead of a single jail.
-To do this, we need to use `appjail nat network` in the same way AppJail does for jails manually.
+To do this, we need to use `appjail-nat(1)` `network` in the same way AppJail does for jails manually.

 ```console
 # appjail nat add network db